csams/parsr/parsr/query/README.md

 is an example of how to construct a model using it.

 ## Queries
-A a configuration file is normally a nested structure, and it is convenient to navigate it as if it was a set of nested dictionaries.
+A configuration file is normally a nested structure, and it is convenient to navigate it as if it was a set of nested dictionaries.
 For example, to get a top level `IfModule` of an httpd configuration, you might do the following: